Appraisal Policy of the National Archives

 - Technical reports, conference proceedings, and similar publications that disseminate the findings, methodology, and conclusions of projects are usually appraised as permanent and are often maintained centrally by an agency component responsible for their collection, management, and distribution.
 Review of a cross-section of such publications can help determine the subject matter and scope of R&D projects and thereby prove useful in assessing the value of other project-related records and data.

 - Project files may include such records as statements of work, progress reports, briefing papers and presentations, specifications and drawings, laboratory notebooks, research data, environmental and safety information, and technical reports.
 Agencies may maintain such files as case files or as separate series.
 The value of project files varies across R&D programs, based on such factors as the files' organization and content, nature and scope of the research, and extent to which separately maintained series of records such as annual reports, planning records and technical reports provide sufficient documentation of the projects.

 - Because many R&D projects have a very limited focus and project records often are voluminous, a very strong justification is needed to appraise all of an agency's project files as permanent.
 If selection criteria are to be applied to identify files for permanent retention, the creating agency or organization must devise a practical arrangement for applying the criteria to the records and agree to implement it, because it is the creating agency which possesses the expertise and resources to evaluate the files individually.
-For overall guidance on when to apply selection criteria, see Appendix 1 - General Appraisal Guidelines - "Is sampling an appropriate appraisal tool?"
+For overall guidance on when to apply selection criteria, see

 - Contracting, procurement and other fiscal records generally are appraised as temporary when readily segregable from other project records.